photoprism/photoprism-docs/docs/setup.md

 # For the early birds

+You are welcome to get an impression and provide early feedback.
-This is the official way to test our development snapshot.
-We just started working on the UI and features are neither complete or stable.
-Feedback early in development helps saving a lot of time.
-We're a small team and need to move fast.
+Note that we just started working on the UI and features are neither complete nor stable.
+We're a small team and move fast.

 ## Installation ##